gowenrw/astable_badge/code/README.md

 * [/code/](/code/) - YOU ARE HERE
   * [/code/altbier_pcb/](/code/altbier_pcb/) - Code folder for the PCB(s)
   * [/code/include/](/code/include/) - Common code includes (e.g. chipset drivers, etc.) used by the other code folders

+NOTE: This project has no code since it does not use an IC.